 - The bipartisan Housing Supply and Affordability Act — which APA helped craft — would give planners and communities access to new funding and technical assistance to overhaul local rules that continue to stymie housing supply and availability.

 - APA endorses Rep. Scott Peters' Build More Housing Near Transit Act, which better positions planners to coordinate transit, housing, jobs, and land use.

 For additional resources, check out APA's Housing Policy Guide, which identifies policy solutions to address dire housing challenges including accessibility, affordability, and availability.

-Oregon - with support from APA Oregon and others - initiated the largest rollback to parking requirements in US history, making it easier and less costly to develop more and better housing options in amenitity-rich neighborhoods.
+- Oregon - with support from APA Oregon and others - initiated the largest rollback to parking requirements in US history, making it easier and less costly to develop more and better housing options in amenity-rich neighborhoods.

 - Massachusetts passed a zoning reform bill that updates the state's land use law, in which APA Massachusetts Chapter among other allies has worked for years to advance zoning reform.

 - In Connecticut, Governor Ned Lamont signed bill HB 6107 into law, marking a months-in-the-making victory for zoning reform.
 Working with the broad-based Desegregate Connecticut coalition, planning advocates from the APA Connecticut Chapter were instrumental in securing this landmark accomplishment and continue to lead the legislative fight for equitable zoning reform.

 - Maine became the third state to eliminate single-family zoning.

 Action has been taking place across cities, including: